Our Work

 Decolonisation

-Decolonising aid is a movement to address and dismantle racist and discriminatory structures within the aid system and we believe an urgent, and long overdue discussion needs to be had so we can transform the system.
+Decolonising aid is a movement to address and dismantle racist and discriminatory structures within the aid system.
+We are committed to look both internally and externally at how we can advance decolonisation.
 More broadly we want to connect changes needed within the aid sector with overhauling the economic systems that were built on colonialism.
-We are committed to look both internally and externally at how we can advance decolonisation.

 Where we work